cfjedimaster/raymondcamden2020/_posts/2022/08/17/2022-08-17-investigating-indexeddb-wrapper-libraries-part-one.md

 description: Looking into easier ways to work with IndexedDB for client-side storage.
 ---

-Many years ago, in fact during my first stint at Adobe, I got pretty deep into client-side storage mechanisms for the web.
-At the time, "HTML5" was the buzzword and a lot of people were talking about improved capabilities for the web, but it seemed to me that a lot of the talk was focused around more visual components like Canvas.
+Many years ago, in fact, during my first stint at Adobe, I got pretty deep into client-side storage mechanisms for the web.
+At the time, "HTML5" was the buzzword and a lot of people were talking about improved capabilities for the web, but it seemed to me that a lot of the talk was focused on more visual components like Canvas.
 For me, I got more excited about things like new form fields and storage.
 I spent a lot of time digging into various ways of storing data, I even [wrote a book](https://www.amazon.com/gp/product/1491935111/ref=as_li_tl?ie=UTF8&tag=raymondcamd06-20&camp=1789&creative=9325&linkCode=as2&creativeASIN=1491935111&linkId=239944c4f3cbf1e35ce47f4eb857b2a7) on the topic.
 But after spending a lot of time digging into it I moved on to other topics.

 Now - many years later - it's on my mind again, specifically IndexedDB.
-When I first got deep into the topic, I focused on using it as is, just the raw API, and didn't really dig into helper libraries.
+When I first got deep into the topic, I focused on using it as is, just the raw API, and didn't dig into helper libraries.
 I thought it would be a good time to look into some of the options out there and see which fit best for my development.
 IndexedDB isn't necessarily hard to use, but it's a bit complex and requires a bit of planning.
 When compared to LocalStage it's *much* more difficult, but still absolutely usable with some practice.
-However it can certainly be simpler with a nice utility library.
+However, it can certainly be simpler with a nice utility library.

-As I've already covered *how* to use IndexedDB here in the past I won't go into it again, but I'll use this opportunity to link to the *best* resource for learning anything web related, the mdn web doc.
+As I've already covered *how* to use IndexedDB here in the past I won't go into it again, but I'll use this opportunity to link to the *best* resource for learning anything web related, the mdn web docs.
 Their [IndexedDB](https://developer.mozilla.org/en-US/docs/Web/API/IndexedDB_API) docs are great and go deep into the concepts and APIs.

 For this first blog post, I'm going to demonstrate a simple application that uses IndexedDB without any helper libraries at all.
 It's a simple "Contacts" application (see my [earlier post](https://www.raymondcamden.com/2022/08/11/building-a-web-based-badge-scanner) for something similar) that stores a list of people, including a first name, last name, and email property.
 The interface lists contacts and provides a form to the right.
 The form on the right can be used for creating new contacts or editing existing ones.